 Evidence over five years old will be given less weight than more recent evidence, so you may not need to include it.

-Once you’ve submitted your application online, you should send us your evidence within 14 days.
+Once you’ve submitted your application online, you should send us any hard copy within 14 days.

 When we’ve assessed your evidence we’ll scan it so it can be sent for evaluation.
 Please bear in mind that:

 - you should only provide copies, not original documents

 - while the majority of your documents should be A4 in size, we can scan pages that are A3 or A5

 - you mustn’t bind or staple your documents in any way

 - you mustn’t submit books or leaflets.
 Instead, you should submit photocopies of the relevant pages

 - you mustn’t submit your evidence in folders or plastic wallets.

 Your evidence checklist